avabs/avabs.github.io/Module 2/core_azure_services.md

 - Large scale parallel and high performance computing
     - Starts a pools of VMs
     - takes a job
-    - requeues if any failures
+    - requeue if any failures
     - scales down once works completes